-F. System Monitoring (Both Solutions)
+F. System Monitoring

-- 390. Vendor agrees to provide monitoring services to cover all the services provided by the Vendor, including but not limited to: - Network connectivity (i.e., whether the network is up or down, and real-time bandwidth usage); - b) Full stack application monitoring; - c) Services running on the operating systems; - d) Performance indicator; - e) Network latency; - f) Utilization (e.g., memory, disk usage); - g) Trending (for minimum of one year); - h) Sharing of the monitored data with MDE through a portal; - High Availability-provider must have capabilities to detect failover to another region or availability zone in the event MDE workload and services failover; and - j) Vendor must provide detailed examples of how it has integrated alerts that are triggered by monitoring technologies into their support processes.
+- 338. Vendor agrees to provide monitoring services to cover all the services provided by the Vendor, including but not limited to: - a) Network connectivity (i.e., whether the network is up or down, and real-time bandwidth usage); - b) Full stack application monitoring; - c) Services running on the operating systems; - d) Performance indicator; - e) Network latency; - f) Utilization (e.g., memory, disk usage); - g) Trending (for minimum of one year); - h) Sharing of the monitored data with MDE through a portal; - High Availability-provider must have capabilities to detect failover to another region or availability zone in the event MDE workload and services failover; and - j) Vendor must provide detailed examples of how it has integrated alerts that are triggered by monitoring technologies into their support processes.

-G. Patching (Both Solutions)
+G. Patching

-- 391. The Vendor must provide patching capabilities for all MDE systems in the cloud.
-Patching must cover all Microsoft and non-Microsoft vulnerabilities. - 392.
-The Vendor must manage deployment of new patches in MDE environment before production deployment and must be capable of excluding patches from normal patching based on requests from MDE.
-This may include service packs and other application-specific patches. - 393.
-The Vendor must provide MDE with a list of patches to be applied before each patching event. - 394.
+- 339. The Vendor must provide patching capabilities for all MDE systems in the cloud.
+Patching must cover all Microsoft and non-Microsoft vulnerabilities. - 340.
+The Vendor must manage deployment of new patches in MDE environment before production deployment. - 341.
+The Vendor must provide MDE with a list of patches to be applied before each patching event. - 342.
 From time to time, MDE may request that specific patches be performed outside of the normal monthly patching cycle.
 The provider must be capable of support these out-of-cycle patch requests.

-H. Software/Product Updates (Both Solutions)
+H. Software/Product Updates

-- 395. Once available, Vendor must provide all software updates necessary to keep current with the proposed solution's technology standards, industry standards, third party software upgrades, enhancements, updates, patches, and bug fixes, etc. - 396.
-Such Software updates shall include but not be limited to enhancements, version releases, and other improvements and modifications to the core solution software, including application software. - 397.
-Vendor agrees that maintenance services will also include maintaining compatibility of the solution software with any and all applicable contractor provided interfaces. - 398.
-Vendor agrees that prior to installation of any third-party software or any update thereto, Vendor must ensure compatibility, promptly upon release, with the then current version of the software.

-- 399. Vendor agrees to ensure compatibility with all required or critical updates to third party software, including without limitation, service and compatibility packs, security patches, and updates to operating systems. - 400.
-Vendor agrees that third party application software incorporated by the Vendor is subject to the same maintenance and service obligations and requirements as the application software components that are owned or are proprietary to the Vendor. - 401.
-Enhancements and updates must be included with annual maintenance fees which must be included in RFP No. 4282, Section VIII Cost Information Submission.
+- 343. Once available, Vendor must provide all software updates necessary to keep current with the proposed solution's technology standards, industry standards, third party software upgrades, enhancements, updates, patches, and bug fixes, etc. - 344.
+Such Software updates shall include but not be limited to enhancements, version releases, and other improvements and modifications to the core solution software, including application software. - 345.
+Vendor agrees that maintenance services will also include maintaining compatibility of the solution software with any and all applicable contractor provided interfaces. - 346.
+Vendor agrees that prior to installation of any third-party software or any update thereto, Vendor must ensure compatibility, promptly upon release, with the then current version of the software. - 347.
+Vendor agrees to ensure compatibility with all required or critical updates to third party software, including without limitation, service and compatibility packs, security patches, and updates to operating systems. - 348.
+Vendor agrees that third party application software incorporated by the Vendor is subject to the same maintenance and service obligations and requirements as the application software components that are owned or are proprietary to the Vendor. - 349.
+Enhancements and updates must be included with annual maintenance fees which must be included in RFP No. 4459, Section VIII Cost Information Submission.

-I. Technology Refresh and Enhancements (Both Solutions)
+I. Technology Refresh and Enhancements

-402. Vendor agrees to conduct joint technology reviews with the State to guarantee that the software and system security are adequate for State purposes and are consistent with then-current technology used in similar systems.
+350. Vendor agrees to conduct joint technology reviews with the State to guarantee that the software and system security are adequate for State purposes and are consistent with then-current technology used in similar systems.

-J. Change Order Rate (Both Solutions)
+J. Change Order Rate

-403. After implementation and acceptance of the services procured by this RFP, MDE may require additional services, such as enhancements or other system related needs.
-Vendor must include a fully loaded change order rate as a separate line in the Vendor's Cost Information Submission, Section VIII of RFP No. 4282.
+351. After implementation and acceptance of the services procured by this RFP, MDE may require additional services, such as enhancements or other system related needs.
+Vendor must include a fully loaded change order rate as a separate line in the Vendor's Cost Information Submission, Section VIII of RFP No. 4459.